pfalcon/utemplate/README.md

 `utemplate` compiles templates to Python source code, specifically to a generator function which, being iterated over, produces consecutive parts (substrings) of a rendered template.
-This allows for minimal memory usage during template substitution (with MicroPython, it starts from mere hundreds of bytes).
+This allows for minimal memory usage during template substitution (with Pycopy, it starts from mere hundreds of bytes).
 Generated Python code can be imported as a module directly, or a simple loader class is provided for convenience.
 There is also a loader class which will compile templates on the fly,